Hackers News Hackers News

 • Fedora 44 (kernel 6.19.14-300.fc44.x86_64)

-Systems that rely on IPsec VPN tunnels should weigh operational impact carefully before applying the workaround and prioritize applying distribution-backported kernel patches once available.
+• Evaluate Operational Impact: Systems heavily reliant on IPsec VPN tunnels should carefully assess the operational impact before applying the module disabling workaround.
+Prioritize applying distribution-backported kernel patches as soon as they become available.

 Tags: